7frank/ai-ui-playground/tools/huggingface-k8s-dockerizer/langflow/README.md

 ## security

+- don't put secrets inside files or directories under `.` ottherwise they get copied into the langflow container.

-run this script with one of your API keys to make sure that you did not unvolutarily expose them `git log -p -S"sk-z69" --source --all`
+- run this script with one of your API keys to make sure that you did not unvolutarily expose them `git log -p -S"sk-z69" --source --all`